Missouri

 Missouri never implemented a state-wide eviction moratorium, though a number of counties did establish protections for renters.
 Filings fell early in the pandemic, but increased steadily over the course of 2020.

-More detail on eviction protections in Missouri can be found on the COVID-19 Housing Policy Scorecard.
 Additional information is available on eviction filing patterns in St. Louis and Kansas City.

-Changes in eviction filings
+Trends in eviction filings

 1. Average eviction filings taken from Missouri state court microdata for 2012–2015.